View Frederick Hunt's Obituary on poughkeepsiejournal.com and share memories

 On October 7, 1972 at the North American Martyrs Church in Lake Peekskill, Gene married Linda (Pastore) Hunt who survives at home.
 He is also survived by his sons and their wives, Fred Hunt of Fishkill, Jason and Erica Hunt of Newburgh, and Joseph and Jessica Hunt of FL; his grandson, Jason James Hunt; his siblings, Ken and Debbie Hunt, Betsy Packard, and Keith and Maureen Hunt; and several nieces, nephews, great nieces and great nephews.

-Calling hours will be held on Saturday, March 16, from 2-6pm.
+Calling hours will be held on Saturday, March 16, from 2-6pm at the McHoul Funeral Home, Inc., 895 Route 82, Hopewell Junction.
 There will be a Funeral Service at 3pm.
 On Monday, March 18, at 12pm, there will be a graveside service at 12pm at St. Denis Cemetery.

 Memorial donations may be made to the St. Vincent de Paul Society, PO Box 428, Hopewell Junction, NY 12533.
 Please visit Gene's Book of Memories at www.mchoulfuneralhome.com.